shoosein219/shoosein219/README.md

 👋 Hi, I’m Shabana Hoosein 🇺🇸

-🦠 I am a microbiome data scientist working as a postdoc on soil microbiome/synthetic microbial community research at the Swiss Federation for Agricultural Research (Agroscope) in Zürich
+🦠 I am a microbiome data scientist working as a postdoc on soil microbiome/syn-comm research at the Swiss Federation for Agricultural Research (Agroscope) in Zürich

 💬 Ask me about network analysis for microbiomes and neural networks for ML.